sidiandi/Amg.Build/Readme.md

 ## Todo

-* Make Build classes callable from code, not only via Runner.Run => Runner.Once
+* CopyTree
 * Adapter to use Cake extensions
 * Fail on the first failed target

 ## Done

+* Make Build classes callable from code, not only via Runner.Run => Runner.Once
 * error summary
 * nice diagnostic message for IsOutOfDate (... are out of date because of ...)
 * Improve Target syntax